 Total scheduled term loan repayments over the next 2 years aggregate to Rs.
 298.30 crore The Company's operations have been disrupted on account of COVID19 and is allowed to sell only essential grocery items which has resulted in weakening in its operating cash flows.
 Reduced cash flows and significant reliance on debt to fund its working capital requirements and meet its payment obligations, the company's capital structure and debt protection metrics are expected to deteriorate further.
+The company for Q1FY21 has reported a net loss of Rs.
+552.91 crore on a total income of Rs.
+1,447.62 crore as against PAT of Rs.
+162.50 crore on a total income of Rs.
+5,158.16 crore in Q1FY20.

-Deterioration in financial flexibility; considerable promoters' stake pledged: The promoters of FRL as of Sep 2018 had pledged 10.76 crore shares (46.03% of promoter stake) towards debt raised at promoter level.
-During the past year, the company's market capitalisation has declined significantly from Rs.
-25,380 crore to Rs.
-4,430 crore as on May 11, 2020.
-Falling market capitalisation coupled with rising debt has led to significant deterioration of debt to market-capitalisation from 0.11x as on March 31, 2018 to 0.19x as on March 31, 2019 to current level of ~1.97x.
+Deterioration in financial flexibility; considerable promoters' stake pledged: During the past year, the company's market capitalisation has declined significantly from Rs.
+5,183 crore in July 2020 to Rs.
+3,761 crore as on October 28, 2020.
+Falling market capitalisation coupled with rising debt has led to significant deterioration of debt to market-capitalisation from 0.11x as on March 31, 2018 to 0.19x as on March 31, 2019 to current level of over 2.40.

-However, in lieu of significant fall in share price, the promoters had to pledge additional shares taking the total to 52.28% of promoters' stake (as on Jan 6, 2020).
-As per the management, post the current steep fall in share prices, promoters' pledged stake as increased to ~90%.
+However, in lieu of significant fall in share price, the promoters had to pledge additional shares taking the total to 74.90% of promoters' stake (as on Jun 30, 2020).
+One of company's promoters, Future Corporate Resources Private Limited has defaulted in payment of its interest.